 "Enough Time" evaluates whether users have enough time to read and use the content on the homepage.
-According to the automated testing results only 1.33 % of the website homepage successfully met this criterion.
-The 98.67% N/A rate suggests that the automated testing was unable to measure this criterion on most websites.
+According to the automated testing results only 1.31% of the website homepage failed to meet this criterion.
+The 98.69 % N/A rate suggests that the automated testing was unable to measure this criterion on most websites.
 Figure 11 demonstrates the success rate in meeting success criteria for enough time based on meta-refresh.